 - Obtain the vehicle’s “black box” recording device, if the vehicle had one installed,

 - Obtain and analyze the company’s safety record, hiring practices, training procedures and vehicle maintenance logs,

 - Engage expert witnesses to help in building your case, including medical experts, engineers, accident reconstruction specialists and others who may be relevant to the case,

 - Negotiate on your behalf with the company’s defense attorneys and insurance adjusters,

 - Prepare your case for trial and advocate vigorously on your behalf if necessary.

-Contact an Aggressive and Trustworthy Personal Injury Attorney to Discuss Your Commercial Vehicle Accident Claim Today
+Contact our Aggressive and Trustworthy Pittsburgh Commercial Vehicle Accident Lawyers to Discuss Your Claim Today

 If you have sustained injuries in a serious work or commercial vehicle accident, you may have a long road to physical recovery ahead of you.
 The dedicated team of work/commercial vehicle accident lawyers at Goodrich & Geist will fight to make sure you are fully compensated for those injuries, and we work closely with our accident victim clients every step of the way in our fight to recover compensation for medical expenses, lost wages and even pain and suffering.
 Call our offices, or fill out this online form, to set up a free initial consultation with our skilled team of work/commercial vehicle accident lawyers today.
 Our office is conveniently located at 3634 California Avenue, Pittsburgh, PA 15212.